englishextra/img-lightbox/README.md

 `class` "img-lightbox-link" can be any name you choose.

-`data-src` is deprecated, but supported for compatibility.
+`data-src` is another method to get the source URL.

 `href` is required, and contains URL of your image.